HabaneroCake/pii-filter-web-ext/README.md

 # ![PII](https://raw.githubusercontent.com/prolody/piif_web_ext/master/assets/logos/a/PIIlogo.png) Filter Web Extension

-This project aims to build a personally identifiable information (PII) filter for all (currently only Dutch) users of the internet.
+This project aims to build a personally identifiable information (PII) filter for users of the internet (currently only Dutch supported).
 This repository contains the web-extension code for the PII Filter.

 See [this repository](https://github.com/prolody/piif) for the datasets and npm module.